 Although it's a lifelong illness, you can take medicines and find help to stop symptoms or make them easier to live with.

-Delusions are beliefs that seem real to you, even when there's strong evidence they aren't.
-Paranoid delusions, also called delusions of persecution, are rooted in fear and anxiety.
+Delusions are fixed beliefs that seem real to you, even when there's strong evidence they aren't.
+Paranoid delusions, also called delusions of persecution, reflect profound fear and anxiety along with the loss of the ability to tell what's real and what's not real.
 They might make you feel like:

 - A co-worker is trying to hurt you, like poison your food.

 - Your spouse or partner is cheating on you.

 - People in your neighborhood are plotting to harass you.

 These beliefs can cause trouble in your relationships.
 And if you think that strangers are going to hurt you, you may feel like staying inside or being alone.